License GuideSOC 53-3052

 Read more

 Operating a taxi without an active license violates state law across the country.
-Violators face civil fines and must forfeit income earned through unlicensed driving.
-Repeat offenses can result in criminal charges in certain states.
-The specific penalties vary by jurisdiction, so someone facing this situation should understand their local requirements.
+Penalties vary by jurisdiction but commonly include civil fines and seizure of earnings from unlicensed work.
+Repeat offenses can result in criminal charges in some states, potentially leading to jail time.
+The specific consequences depend on local regulations and offense history.

 Career Outlook